 - Leaders in communities The Master of Ageing facilitates the development of excellent interpersonal and communication skills through subject content and assessment practices, and through commitment to small-group interactive teaching and learning environments.
 The provision of research and knowledge transfer opportunities enables the development of public discourse skills and an extensive awareness of community issues and global needs.

 - Attuned to cultural diversity The Master of Ageing offers students a sustained and detailed education in aspects of cultural diversity and identity.
-One of the core subjects, Ageing in Society, is concerned specifically and analytically with cross-cultural perspectives on how prevailing social contexts shapes ideas, relationships and practices with implications for older people.
-In addition, the subjects in the Master of Ageing course include international examples of policies, case studies and strategies as well as plan to include students from different parts of the world.
+One of the elective subjects, Ageing in Society, is concerned specifically and analytically with cross-cultural perspectives on how prevailing social contexts shape ideas, relationships and practices with implications for older people.
+In addition, the subjects in the Master of Ageing course include international examples of policies, case studies and strategies and generally include students from different parts of the world.
 Students will have ample opportunity to learn from experiences outside their own immediate culture

-- Active global citizens Master of Ageing graduates will be equipped to be active global citizens by virtue of their academic excellence, their interdisciplinary knowledge, their community leadership capabilities and their cultural awareness.
+- Active global citizens Active global citizens Master of Ageing graduates will be equipped to be active global citizens by virtue of their academic excellence, their interdisciplinary knowledge, their community leadership capabilities and their cultural awareness.

 Last updated: 29 January 2022